HarbourMasters/Shipwright/README.md

 ### Custom Music

-We support importing custom [Seq64](https://github.com/sauraen/seq64) files to replace the in game music and fanfares (SFX replacement is currently not supported).
+We support importing custom [Seq64](https://github.com/sauraen/seq64) files to replace the in game music and fanfares (Sound effect and instrument replacement is currently not supported).

 First you will need to prepare a folder with the desired sequences.
 Every sequence requires two files with the same name and different extensions - a `.seq` Seq64 file and a `.meta` plaintext file.
 These files can be categorically nested in folders if desired, - Retro will recursively search each subfolder it finds.